atomone-hub/atomone-docs/docs/index.md

       link: "/modules/photon"

 features:
-  - title: 🧠 Discover &#8599;
+  - title: 🔨 Get Started &#8599;
-    details: "Discover AtomOne by diving deep into the documentation and learn how AtomOne came into fruition."
+    details: "Start by learning how you can contribute to AtomOne.
+Check out our simple guide on how to begin building with AtomOne."
-    link: "/discover"
+    link: "/getting-started"
   - title: ⚡ Contribute &#8599;
     details: "Contribute to our open source code and discussions on GitHub where we discuss dozens of issues."
     link: 'https://github.com/atomone-hub'